A Linear Programming Framework for Optimal Event-Triggered LQG Control: Optimal Communication Protocol

 {

-}where { $\Sigma_t = \E[e_te_t^{\T} ~|~\Theta_k,e^s_k]$} for all $t=k,\ldots,(T-1)$.
+}where { $\Sigma_t = \E[e_te_t^\T ~|~\Theta_k,\es_k]$} for all $t=k,\ldots,(T-1)$.
 Consequently, {

-}where $(*)$ follows from the fact that { $\bar{\theta}_{t+1|k}^2 = \bar{\theta}_{t+1|k}$} and $(\dagger)$ follows from the definition of $\Sigma_t$ and the fact that $w_t$ is independent of $e_k^s$ and the choice of $\Theta_k$ for all $t$.
-We have also defined and used $\E[w_t w_t^{\T}]:=\Sigma^w$.
+}where $(*)$ follows from the fact that { $\bt{t+1|k}^2 = \bt{t+1|k}$} and $\bt{t+1|k}$ is `deterministic' given $\Theta_k$, which allows us to take $\bt{t+1|k}$ out of the expectation.
+Then, $(\dagger)$ follows from the definition of $\Sigma_t$ and the fact that $w_t$ has zero mean and covariance $\Sigma^w$ and is independent of $e_k^s$ and the choice of $\Theta_k$ for all $t$.
 Thus, the original optimization under stochastic dynamics can be reformulated as a deterministic \emph{mixed-integer nonlinear program } with bi-linear matrix equality constraints: \begin{mdframed}[backgroundcolor=gray!10, roundcorner=10pt, innerleftmargin=10pt, innerrightmargin=10pt]

 \textbf{Matrix Recursion Form} {